An Individual Can Directly Approach Family Court And Ask For A Restraining Order

-Interviewer: What about if the person, like, say if someone says “Hey, you know, this is case that I’ve involved the police in this and they say “Okay, I changed I mind, this isn’t going to happen”, can they do that and does that happen sometimes?
+Interviewer: What about if the person, like, says “Hey, you know, this is the case that I’ve involved the police in and they say “Okay, I changed my mind, this isn’t going to happen,” can they do that and does that happen sometimes?

 James Abate: Yes.
 It does happen; it can happen.
-It is scrutinized by the Family Court judge to make sure that this is not a situation where someone is being threatened with further abused and to dropping the charges or dropping the TRO.
+It is scrutinized by the family court judge to make sure that this is not a situation where someone is being threatened with further abuse and to dropping the charges or dropping the TRO.
 But they didn’t certainly take it into account; the judge does not have to drop it.
-Once it’s in the court system, they can keep it going but in a number of cases, someone does decide that the repercussions are too serious or they think that the person will just leave them alone, they’ve made enough of the point, so yes, the charges can be discontinued in the Family Court.
+Once it’s in the court system, they can keep it going but in a number of cases, someone does decide that the repercussions are too serious or they think that the person will just leave them alone, they’ve made enough of the point, so yes, the charges can be discontinued in the family court.

 There are cases where the more serious issues come up in the criminal courts, and what’s going to happen there is in that case, the criminal lawyer is more important.
-The domestic violence cases span family law, international law and criminal law, so which area of the case is going to be best for you and what kind of lawyer you need, it’s a key to the situation but I would say that you’re normally going to be dealing with criminal lawyers and the family lawyers and that really depends on which type of case you have listed, which defines which of those practitioners you need for your case.
+Domestic violence cases span family law, international law, and criminal law, so which area of the case is going to be best for you and what kind of lawyer you need; it’s a key to the situation but I would say that you’re normally going to be dealing with criminal lawyers and the family lawyers, and that really depends on which type of case you have listed, which defines which of those practitioners you need for your case.